GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-mobile.rst

                       ]

 .. note::
-  - Interval key is in meters.
+  - The ``interval`` values are in meters.
-  - You can add new intervals
+  - You can define custom intervals.

 MOBILE_ASCENT_INTERVALS
 ------------------------

-Intervals of the mobile for the ascent filter.
+Defines ascent intervals for filtering in the mobile app.

 .. md-tab-set::
     :name: mobile-ascent-intervals-tabs